LaryzaL/KGST/README.md

 16) Best-Response Bayesian Reinforcement Learning with Bayes-adaptive POMDPs for Centaurs
 17) MiniCoDe Workshops.
 Minimise Algorithmic Bias in Collaborative Decision Making with Design Fiction
 18) POMDP-Based Adaptive Interaction Through Physiological Computing

+Based on extensive data analysis of the extended ontology, we propose a new method to restructure and refine ontologies.